agent18/agent18.github.io/_posts/2021-07-19-productivity-2.markdown

 3. It's not just you. cognitive empathy?
 Even the great Scott Alexander had this in 2009 where he wanted to read books.

+## Garbage on commiting

+There are several aspects of it right?
+- doing the

+one
+of the days I started at 18:00hrs (which is a miracle by itself, somehow I was motivated to).

+I usually commit to doing X hrs of work a day.
+But then I struggle to complete it.
+I don't like the feeling I get when I have stare down the barrel of 4 hrs that I need to complete.
+Any slip in time, and I have to stay way late.
+It's easy to procrastinate without doing work and then because of the commitment you force yourself to finish it in an unpleasant way by staying up late.
+This affects the next day and the vicious cycle continues.

+For example, one of the days I started at 18:00hrs (which is miracle by itself, somehow I was motivated to)

+Great now that I have committed to working 4 hours a day for the next week (start small) it should be a piece of cake.
+Let's go!
+But wait.
+Yesterday for example of a day.
+I started at 18:00 hrs which is a miracle by itself.
+It has been so hard to start around that time.
+I always procrastinated until 18:30 or 19:00hrs, ALWAYS.
+After starting, I held my breadth for exactly 7 minutes and rushed to the bed as I couldn't deal with it.
+With great difficulty I push myself to get up and sit at my desk.
+Luckily the task yesterday was a low-friction task of writing from scratch where I wrote a lot about personal experience and didn't care about structure or anything and just was dumping material from my head into a paper.
+I can manage that. :) and I did so with just one session >1 hr.

+I tell you, committing the duration is just one part of the issue.
+The current task, today for example, I am working on is writing an essay, generating new ideas and doing 4 hours of that everyday with a deadline to publish at the end of the week.
+I started at 18hrs and after only 13 mins I wanted to go sleep.
+So I forced myself to sleep on my desk and then following that I worked for half an hour, and then took a half hour break and another 40 mins and another half hour break.

+I can commit to a starting time, and working 25 mins.
+But that doesn't cure my struggle fighting against myself to get things done.
+Today, (I did feel a "lot tired")

+Unlike a coding assignment--where I am able to work 8-10hours on both days of the weekend-- there is "plenty of feedback" on if I am on the right track or not.
+Here, there is absolutely not.
+It's a hunch at best, if I will meet the deadline one week away.
+I am scratching my head to pick up some form of content that helps me with some decent structure for an essay.
+For some reason I feel very hard to focus, generate ideas and the weight of having to do 4 more godforsaken hours of this is not pleasing at all.
+I make one mistake of taking 1 hr off and then the penalty is huge that I have to extend to late night to finish it.

+Starting before 18:00 hrs might not even be the issue.
+Let's say I commit to it.
+I mean it's hard but maybe I can just commit to it.
+But staying focused calls for something else.

 ## What has worked in the past

 ## ideas